 “Patients won’t need to drive to Aurora for every appointment.
 This new location will provide many of the services available at the University of Colorado Hospital campus in a more convenient location,” said Robin Levy, UCHealth’s business strategist who led efforts over the past three years to develop, build and open the new center.

 Expert physicians from the UCHealth Medical Group and the University of Colorado School of Medicine will care for patients at the new center.
 The facility also includes a state-of-the-art cancer center affiliated with the University of Colorado Cancer Center, where patients can access cutting-edge clinical trails and get care from nationally recognized specialists.
-(Click here to read more about the new Cherry Creek Cancer Center.)

-What’s more, since the Cherry Creek Medical Center is not a hospital, most patients will not need to pay hospital facility fees.
+What’s more, since the Cherry Creek Cancer Center is not a hospital, most patients will not need to pay hospital facility fees.
 The exception will be cancer patients who are receiving infusions and radiation.
 These services will be comparable to those at the University of Colorado Cancer Center, Colorado’s only Comprehensive Cancer Center, as designated by the National Cancer Institute.

 Along with cancer care, a robust outpatient lab, imaging facilities and a pharmacy that’s open to the public, more than 20 medical specialties will be available including neurology, urology, rheumatology, dermatology, cardiology and many others.
-(Click here to learn about all specialties.
-Click here to read about Cherry Creek’s plastic surgeon and here to learn about the center’s allergist, a Kurdish refugee who fled Iraq with a dream of someday becoming a doctor.)

 “We have a highly specialized, talented team of doctors,” Levy said.